-Lap Sleeve Gastrectomy Surgery
+Laparoscopic Sleeve Gastrectomy Surgery

-Also known as Sleeve Gastroplasty, Tube Gastroplasty, Tube Gastrectomy.
+Laparoscopic Sleeve Gastrectomy Surgery is also known as Sleeve Gastroplasty, Tube Gastroplasty, Tube Gastrectomy.

 The stomach holds food and when a meal or drink fills it up it starts stretching and we call this feeling satiation or “I am full”.
 The Sleeve decreases the amount of food the stomach can hold and therefore what can be eaten.
 Over time, the stomach does not enlarge and so fullness continues to occur early in a meal.